gradle/gradle/design-docs/done/publication-model.md

 5. When publishing or generating the descriptor, validate that the (name, type, extension, classifier) attributes are unique for each artifact.
 6. When publishing, validate that the artifact file exists and is a file.

-To customise an Ivy publication:
+To customize an Ivy publication:

     apply plugin: 'ivy-publish'